gonoahwhere/chatvisual/README.md

 # chatvisual
-need a way to distinguish staff from players?
+Need a way to distinguish staff from players?